Sandpaper is the traditional tool to give wooden or metal surfaces a smooth finish.

-When turned on, the belt will rotate in one direction that allows you to sand the surface.
+When turned on, the belt will rotate in one direction, allowing you to sand the surface.

 The upside is that the belt sander is easy to use, especially on large surfaces.

-The downside is that if you place too much pressure on the sander, it will create an uneven appearance, especially on wood.
+The downside is that placing too much pressure on the sander will create an uneven appearance, especially on wood.